Neuroscience

 The Major program in Neuroscience focuses on both Cellular/Molecular and Systems/Behavioural Neuroscience and requires less research-intensive coursework than the Specialist programs.
 The Major focuses more on how to be a skilled consumer of neuroscience research, providing a valuable foundation for a variety of career paths.

-Students who wish to combine the Major in Neuroscience with a Major in any one of Biology, Human Biology, Mental Health Studies or Psychology are advised that they must complete 12.0 distinct credits to receive a certification of the completion of both programs.
+Students may not combine a Neuroscience Major program with a Minor program from the Department of Biological Sciences.
+Students who wish to combine the Major in Neuroscience with another Major from the Department of Psychology or Department of Biological Sciences are advised to pay careful attention to the 12.0 distinct credits requirement to receive a certification of the completion of both programs.
+Consultation with the respective Program Supervisors in the selection of credits is recommended.
 For more information, see the Degree Requirements section in the UTSC Calendar.
-Consultation with the respective Program Supervisors in the selection of credits is recommended.

 Program Requirements